Estonia

 -

-Contaminated food or water, regardless of where you are eating or staying.
+VACCINEHepatitis A HOW DISEASE SPREADSContaminated food or water, regardless of where you are eating or staying.
+PREVENTIVE ACTIONS•Get vaccinated

 •Eat and drink safely